 First Section - to the Welsh bridge and river. (blue icons)

 Leaving the station car park cross over at the cross-roads and walk towards the river.
 Follow the curve around and walk on to next corner where The Alb is.
 Continue along this road which runs parallel to the river.
 At the next corner is The Salopian.

-keep walking along the road and at the next corner turn left into Mardol where The King's Arms is immediately on your left.
+keep walking along the road and at the next corner turn left into Mardol where The King's Head is immediately on your left.
 On the opposite corner is The Shrewsbury Hotel.
 The Hotel's car park ends where the main road meets The Welsh Bridge.
 Cross over here to keep walking by the river.
-In quick succession are (on next page) The Waterfront and The Armoury.
+In quick succession are (on next page) Hickory's (formerly The Waterfront) and The Armoury.
 Cutting back there is a pathway between These two pubs.
 Walking up the brings you to Montgomery's Tower.

 King’s Head is an old (14th Century?) pub and looks it from the outside.
 Inside is opened up giving lots of room with darkness the only reference to a past age.
 There are table and seats to either side of the main door and the servery is past a large standing area.

 Have a half pint here

 Real Ale : Mojo (Robinsons); Doombar; Joker (Backyard) Side Pocket (Tring)

 Cider; Stowford press Guinness

 The Salopian is a bright blue bar on a corner opposite the river.
 There is some outside seating by the road.
 Inside there is a modern bar with a servery mainly to the front but with a small counter to the right.
 The room is L-shaped around the severy with some small tables opposite the counter, tall tables in the far corner and lower tables around the corner.
 They try to have 8 real ales on.
 There are several TVs showing sports all the time.

 This pub has been Shrewsbury and West Shropshire CAMRA pub of the year 2008, 2009, 2011 and 2012